 You Are Not Alone

 Miscarriage is a lonely experience, yet it is an experience shared by many many women.
 As many as one in four pregnancies end in miscarriage.
 Yet, it is very rarely spoken of aloud.
-Many women having experienced a miscarriage often find out that a colleague or two have also had the same experience, through discussion after the fact.
+Many women who have experienced a miscarriage often find out that a colleague or two have also had the same experience, through discussion after the fact.
 Unfortunately, it is during the miscarriage and the immediate aftermath, that the support would be more beneficial.

 I write this as a woman who has had a miscarriage, April 2013.
 Information in this Hub is not designed or recommended to replace the medical care of a professional.